 3. Be constantly late to work.

-Don't fool yourself thinking that if the attorney is out for the morning it won't matter if you are late.
+Do not fool yourself into thinking that, if the attorney is out for the morning, it won't matter much if you are late.
+Trust us.
 It will be noticed.

 4. Refuse to be a team player.